-Saucer Wisdom: An SF Novel by Rudy Rucker
+Saucer Wisdom, by Rudy Rucker

 We have seen the future and it crawls, swims, teems with billions of soft, sentient piezoplastic beasts --- a brave new biotech world where Rucker-revealed secrets of immortality, space travel and congress with aliens are as readily available as mushroom pizzas or a bigger hard drive.
 Saucer Wisdom soars.